Skillsoft Rebrands As It Celebrates 20-Year Milestone

 Data provided by Skillsoft.

-Emerging Technologies and Skillsoft’s Future Plans
+Emerging Technologies and the Skillsoft Rebrand

 CE – How will new and emerging technologies–specifically, machine learning–shape Skillsoft’s future?
+And is this part of the Skillsoft rebrand?

 CG – We all know that emerging technologies will very soon become just technologies.
 Already our Technology and Developer content has been updated to incorporate new technologies like machine learning and blockchain.
 Our content teams are constantly working on what technologies will make it to the enterprise and ensuring we have the right multi-modal content for our learners.